Madavasaran/RF-Signal-Classification/README.md

 # 📡 RF Modulation Classification using CNN
 A deep learning project built using **PyTorch** to classify synthetic **Radio Frequency (RF) modulations** using spectrogram-like waveform data.
-The model is trained to distinguish between different modulation types like BPSK, QPSK, AM, FM, etc.
+The model is trained to distinguish between different modulation types like BPSK, QPSK, AM-DSB, WBFM and 8PSK.

 ## 🚀 Features
 - 🧠 Trains a 1D **Convolutional Neural Network (CNN)** for signal classification